• Skip to primary navigation

 You'll need plenty of small containers.
 Here’s what we love:

-• Gerber graduates bowls with lids: Pretty basic bowls to store and serve food and they will be useful for years to come.
+• Bowls with lids: Pretty basic bowls to store and serve food and they will be useful for years to come.

 • Green Sprouts storage cubes: These are tiny and perfect when you first start introducing foods.
 They also are nice to have for serving a variety of baby foods in smaller quantities.
 And later, we use them for small servings of food (beans, grapes, raisins, trail mix, etc.) to send to day care and school.